WLD3v/MM-SAGE/README.md

 # MM-SAGE
 MM-SAGE is a multi-modal attack graph generation tool, inspired by the uni-modal attack graph generation tool SAGE.

+Please note that the tool is under active construction and might require more setup than described in this document.

 ## Example Usage
 This example demonstrates how to run MM-SAGE using the AIT-ADS and AIT-LDS datasets.
 Please refer to the Links section below for the needed datasets and tools.